Tonal Balance Control 3

 Risks and considerations

 User research consistently highlighted the simplicity of Tonal Balance Control 2 as a core strength.
-Expanding the system introduced the risk of added complexity and disrupting familiar workflows.
+Expanding the product naturally introduced the risk of the added complexity disrupting familiar workflows.
 Additional targets, controls, and analysis could easily pull focus away from the core metering experience.
 The challenge was to increase flexibility and depth while preserving the simplicity, speed, and clarity users relied on.
+My guiding principle throughout was that every new feature had to earn its place without demanding attention from users who didn't need it.

 Infinitely personalized references